ravi-kumar7/documentation/docs/middleware/android-sdk.md

 # Sourcing Entity - Android SDK
-FinBox Lending SDK is a one stop solution for seamlessly onboard users to a loan application journey.
+FinBox Lending SDK is a one stop solution to seamlessly onboard users to a loan application journey.

 ## Modules
 The SDK is broken down into multiple modules which can be customizable as per requirements.
 Complete SDK has following modules: